Nonmajor Summer Classes 2025

 Are we, as consumer of music, truly understanding what Black artists have to communicate in contemporary genres of music?
 How has the expression of the Black lived experience in music changed as we move through the 21st century?
 With these central questions in mind, this course will provide context to explore the various frameworks for analyzing the social, political, and cultural references included in the media of Black Rap, Hip-Hop, and R&B artists.
 Through exploring the music videos, visual albums, and interviews of various artists, we will consider how music can enhance the study of social life.
 In addition to the assigned artists (Kanye West, Beyoncé, Janelle Monáe, Childish Gambino, and Falz) students will be invited to examine the work of a chosen artist that connects to their own interests or primary areas of study.

-This course is designed as a combination of both lecture-based and discussion-based instruction.
-Students will first experience an instructor-led unit of analysis for selected material and later be asked to lead whole class analysis in small groups on a selected piece of media.
-Through use of short reflections, one longer critical essay, a short presentation and facilitation of whole-class discussion, students will create artifacts that highlights their emerging knowledge.
+This course is designed as a combination of both lecture and discussion-based instruction.
+Students will experience an instructor-led unit of analysis for selected material and be asked to independently replicate it to facilitate discourse on a selected piece of media.
+Through use of short reflections, one longer critical essay, a short presentation and facilitation of whole-class discussion, students will create artifacts that highlight their emerging knowledge.
 No prerequisite or formal musical background is required to participate in this course.

 Class materials: None required for purchase.
 Class texts and media will be provided by the instructor via CANVAS.